ToSStudio/TinyTFT_LT7683/examples/README.md

 - The LT7683 graphics controller handles all drawing; the microcontroller sends only commands and pixel data.
 - Examples are intentionally simple and meant to be modified and extended.

+- ## Debug Output (Serial vs I²C)

+`Serial.print()` / SoftwareSerial debugging is **not recommended** in these examples.

+On the ATtiny85, the available GPIO pins are shared between multiple functions.
+In the reference wiring, **PB0** is used both for I²C (SDA) and for a USB-to-serial adapter (e.g. CH340).
+Using SoftwareSerial on these pins will interfere with I²C timing and can lead to unreliable behavior or a non-responsive display.

+Additionally, SoftwareSerial at 8 MHz combined with frequent I²C transfers places a heavy timing burden on the ATtiny85.

+**Recommended alternatives for debugging:**
+- use the on-board LED for status indication
+- display debug information directly on the TFT
+- temporarily disable I²C while debugging serial output

+This project intentionally prioritizes reliable I²C communication with the LT7683 controller over serial debug output.

 Feel free to experiment with colors, animation parameters, and drawing routines.